 For most of us these days, our smartphone acts as an extension of our hand.
 And we may spend hours each day looking at a computer screen.
-All of this technology can be great for productivity, but not so much for our bodies.
+This technology can be great for productivity but not so much for our bodies.

-According to a 2016 Nielson Company report, adults in the United States spend more than 10 hours each day using some form of technology — from tablets to smartphones to computers to TV.
-Of that time, adults who have smartphones spend more than an hour and half using them to consume media.
+According to a 2021 Nielson Company report, adults in the United States spend more than 11.28 hours each day using some form of technology — from tablets to smartphones to computers to TV; of that time, adults with smartphones spend more than 3 hours using them to consume media.

 All of that time spent looking at screens adds up to a good bit of wear and tear on the body.
 Probably more than you’d expect.

 Let’s take a look at three common conditions that are caused, at least in part, due to technology use.

 Think about your posture and body movements when texting on your smartphone.
 It’s the opposite of what we’d call “good posture.”

 When using a handheld device like a cell phone or tablet, you typically lean forward and hunch up your shoulders.
 Because your neck and shoulders are angled oddly, your upper body is strained.